Australian Senate: Origins and role

-The Constitution of Australia established the Senate as the second chamber of the national parliament of the newly federated Australia.
-In contrast to countries employing a pure Westminster system the Senate plays an active role in legislation and is not merely a chamber of review.
-Instead of being modelled solely after the House of Lords, as the Senate of Canada was, the Australian Senate was in part modelled after the United States Senate, by giving equal representation to each state and almost equal powers with the lower house.
+The Constitution of Australia founded the Senate as the upper house of the national parliament of the newly federated Australia.
+In contrast to countries employing a pure Westminster system, the Senate plays an active role in legislation and is not merely a 'chamber of review'.
+Instead of being modelled solely after the House of Lords, as the Senate of Canada was, the Australian Senate was in part modelled after the United States Senate, by giving equal representation to each state and practically full equal legislative powers (except concerning money bills, which can not be introduced in the Senate, but may be rejected, amended, or deferred in the chamber, which famously occurred during the Dismissal of the government led by Gough Whitlam in 1975), along with the lower house.
 This was done to give less populous states a real influence in the Parliament, while also maintaining the traditional review functions upper houses have in the Westminster system.
 This has led to the description of a "Washminster system" to describe the Australian political structure.

 Although the prime minister and treasurer, by convention (though not legal requirement), are members of the House of Representatives (after John Gorton was appointed prime minister in 1968, he resigned from the Senate and was elected to the House), other ministers may come from either house, and the two Houses have almost equal legislative power.
-As with most upper chambers in bicameral parliaments, the Senate cannot introduce or amend appropriation bills (bills that authorise government expenditure of public revenue) or bills that impose taxation, that role being reserved for the lower house; it can only approve, reject or defer them (as famously occurred in the lead up to the Dismissal).
+As with most upper chambers in bicameral parliaments, the Senate cannot introduce or amend appropriation bills (bills that authorise government expenditure of public revenue) or bills that impose taxation, that role being reserved for the lower house; it can only approve, reject or defer them.
 That degree of equality between the Senate and House of Representatives reflects the desire of the Constitution's authors to prevent the more populous states totally dominating the legislative process.

 In practice, however, most legislation (except for private member's bills) in the Australian Parliament is initiated by the government, which has control over the lower house.
 It is then passed to the Senate, which has the opportunity to amend the bill, pass or reject it.
 In the majority of cases, voting takes place along party lines, although there are occasional conscience votes.

 The Senate maintains a number of committees, which engage in a wide variety of inquiries.
 The results have no direct legislative power, but are valuable forums that raise many points of view that would otherwise not receive government or public notice.

 The Senate chamber at Old Parliament House, Canberra, where the Parliament met between 1927 and 1988.